Five Famous Brazilian Sweets You Must Try!

 March 2021

 Brazilian food is a melting pot of three major cultures.
-For almost three centuries, Portuguese explorers, African slaves, and native peoples assimilated, adapted, and interchanged their cultural knowledge, which helped shape the foundations of Brazilian cuisine.
-Furthermore, the immigration waves at the end of the 19th century and the first half of the 20th century also made their contribution to the vibrant Brazilian cuisine.
+For nearly three centuries, Portuguese explorers, enslaved Africans and native peoples incorporated, adapted, and interchanged their cultural backgrounds, helping shape Brazilian cuisine's foundations.
+The migration waves between the end of the 19th century and the first half of the 20th century also contributed to the vibrant Brazilian cuisine.
 Newcomers from Japan, Italy, Germany and the Middle East brought their cultural traditions and eating habits to communities established in different parts of the country once they set foot in the New World.

 Among the country's many multicultural representations, sweets are a clear example of the syncretism that took place in the kitchens enjoying a special place in any family cookbook.
 Many traditional desserts originated from the marriage between Europeans, Africans and Brazilian Indians.
 The arrival of the royal court to Rio de Janeiro at the beginning of the 19th century also boosted the exchange of an abundance of recipes and cooking techniques.
 Once in tropical lands, traditional European preparations were inevitably adopted and adapted.
 Using local ingredients like coconut and peanut, Brazilians created new interpretations of puddings and other classic recipes from the Old World.